vishvAsa/notes/sapiens/phenes/health/food/eating/Fasting.md

 - 5+ days on, you will start to lose some muscle
 - Some muscle loss is acceptable

+## Initiation
+It is actually pretty easy to start off fasting habit early in life.
+For example, for over a year, 6yo son has been happily doing daily (4:30PM-8:30AM) intermittent fasting and ~24 hour fast on ekAdashi-s (albeit cheating with milk and fruits), while staying fully active (eg 1 hr swimming, 1 hr dance yesterday).

 ## Credits
 - Quotes from Mark Baker/ GuruAnaerobic.